-Established by Thomas Heatherwick in 1994, Heatherwick Studio is recognized for its work in architecture, urban infrastructure, sculpture, design and strategic thinking.
-Today, a team of 90 architects, designers and makers, work from a combined studio and workshop in Kings Cross, London.
+Established by Thomas Heatherwick in 1994, Heatherwick Studio is recognised for its work in architecture, urban infrastructure, sculpture, design and strategic thinking.
+Today a team of 120, including architects, designers and makers work from a combined studio and workshop in Kings Cross, London.

 At the heart of the studio’s work is a profound commitment to finding innovative design solutions, with a dedication to artistic thinking and the latent potential of materials and craftsmanship.
 This is achieved through a working methodology of collaborative rational inquiry, undertaken in a spirit of curiosity and experimentation.